Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Nephrolithiasis

 Cases of nephrolithiasis have been reported with the use of mesalamine, including stones with 100% mesalamine content.
 Mesalamine-containing stones are radiotransparent and undetectable by standard radiography or computed tomography (CT).
-Ensure adequate hydration during treatment.
+Ensure adequate fluid intake during treatment.

 Interference With Laboratory Tests